GrandSuccess87/REACT.JS-MemoryGame/README.md

 This application keeps track of the user's score.
 The user's score should is incremented when clicking an image for the first time.
 The user's score is reset to 0 if you click the same image more than once.
 Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.

 Once the user's score is reset after an incorrect guess, the game restarts.

+Visit the React Js Memory Game <a href="https://peaceful-brook-38293.herokuapp.com/"> HERE </a>.